Video shows vicious attack of Asian American woman in NYC - WTMJ

 “If you see someone being attacked, do whatever you can,” he said.
 “Make noise.
 Call out what’s happening.
 Go and try and help.
 Immediately call for help.
 Call 911.
 This is something where we all have to be part of the solution.
 We can’t just stand back and watch a heinous act happening.”

-The woman was hospitalized with serious injuries.
+The woman attacked Monday was hospitalized with serious injuries.
 She was in stable condition on Tuesday, a hospital spokesperson said.

-According to video footage of the New York City assault, the two people who appeared to be security guards walked into the frame and one of them closed the building door as the woman was on the ground.
+According to video footage of the assault Monday, two people who appeared to be security guards walked into the frame and one of them closed the building door as the woman was on the ground.

 The property developer and manager of the building, Brodsky Organization, wrote on Instagram that it was aware of the assault and said staff members who witnessed it were suspended pending an investigation.